phunterlau/scholar_extension/README.md

 ## How to use

-After successful installation and the backend is running, one can find a "G" button when reach a google scholar search page.
-Click it and wait for a few seconds, one should see the summaries on the page.
+After successful installation and the backend is running, one can find the extension as a scholarly red panda logo button when reach a google scholar search page.
+Click it and wait for a few seconds for the small blue line under the search box progress, one should see the summaries on the page.

 The terminal window running the python backend should see the progress, if concerned.